Bagrot Valley: Tourism and economy

 Tourists visit this valley mostly in summer.
 The valley is about half an hour's drive from Gilgit city.
 This is the nearest tourist destination to Gilgit.
 The side of the Rakaposhi mountain towards Bagrot valley is better for camping due to the lush green forests and less crowd.
 This valley is known for its fruits and vegetables, also for the glaciers and high peaks.
 Vegetables, fruits, and other seasonal crops and Ice from the Glaciers during summers is transported from the valley to the capital Gilgit..

-The villages of Hamaran, Sinaker, Datuchi, Bulchi, Chirah, Farfu, Hopay, Ghosonar, Saat, Gargo and Sililii lie in the valley and are interconnected by an unmetalled road.
+The villages that lie in the valley are interconnected by an unmetalled road.
 Villages on either side of the valley are linked via cable cars (allowing for easy transport of goods and livestock) and wooden bridges, the river passes underneath which comes from glaciers of Karakoram Range.
 The means of the economy is agriculture.
 However, with the recent construction of the Karakoram Highway, the area has been exposed to western civilization, with small cinemas, retail outlets for mountain equipment and apparel, and small hotels opening to facilitate visitors.

 Locals grow wheat, tomatoes, potatoes, apples, pears, apricots, etc. in the valley.